Gives overwhelming pleasure

 SPEED KILLS © Port Whitman Times 2007

-Oh sure, they look funny spicing up a film or a TV program, but high-speed police chases are, in reality, quite dangerous for everyone, as we only recently saw.
+Oh sure, they look funny spicing up a film or a TV program, but high-speed police chases are, in reality, quite dangerous for everyone.
 In the cinematic presentation, everything is meticulously planned right down to the near misses, the screeching turnarounds, the crashes and off-the-unfinished-ramp drop-offs, but in the real world, it's all unplanned.
 It sure must be fun for the folks making the movie, and perhaps a kind of perverse flirt-with-danger fun for the real cops & robbers, but unfortunately, innocent people end up dead.

 BAM!
 That's all the warning, and you and your family, all six of you, are gone from life.
 Snuffed out.
 Subtracted.